darods/CanSat-Ground-station/README.md

 ___

 ## General info
-The purpose of this project is to make the data transmitted by an OBC (on board computer) or a CanSat understandable at first sight through a text string on a serial port.
+The purpose of this project is to make a GUI for the data transmitted by an OBC (on board computer) or a CanSat understandable at first sight through a text string on a serial port.

 The code is in spanish but the logic behind is universal.